-Once adopted in the three working languages of European standardisation (English, French and German), the “Commission Implementing Decision on a standardisation request to the European Committee for Standardization and the European Committee for Electrotechnical Standardization as regards medical devices in support of Regulation (EU) 2017/745 of the European Parliament and of the Council and in vitro diagnostic medical devices in support of Regulation (EU) 2017/746 of the European Parliament and of the Council” is published in the Commission’s database on standardisation mandates and addressed to CEN and Cenelec.
-When accepted, it becomes applicable for the development of harmonised European standards in the field of medical devices and, later on, for the publication in the OJEU of their references to confer presumption of conformity with the legal requirements the standards aim to cover.The MDR/IVDR Standardisation Request is intended to be regularly revised and updated when deemed necessary, in particular with respect to the lists of standards in the Annexes, to ensure its continuous adaptation to the evolution of the standardisation work at European and international level, as well as innovation in the field of medical devices.Development of harmonised European standards for medical devices and assessment by the HAS consultants
+Once adopted in the three working languages of European standardisation (English, French and German), a “Commission Implementing Decision on a standardisation request to the European Committee for Standardization and the European Committee for Electrotechnical Standardization as regards medical devices in support of Regulation (EU) 2017/745 of the European Parliament and of the Council and in vitro diagnostic medical devices in support of Regulation (EU) 2017/746 of the European Parliament and of the Council” is published in the Commission’s database on standardisation requests and addressed to CEN and CENELEC.
+When accepted, it becomes applicable for the development of harmonised European standards in the field of medical devices and, later on, for the publication in the OJEU of their references to confer presumption of conformity with the legal requirements the standards aim to cover.

+Specifically, the MDR/IVDR standardisation request was adopted by the Commission on 14 April 2021 (labelled as M/575) and, after having been accepted by CEN and CENELEC, became applicable in May 2021.
+It is intended to be regularly revised and updated when deemed necessary, in particular with respect to the lists of standards in the Annexes, to ensure its continuous adaptation to the evolution of the standardisation work at European and international level, as well as innovation in the field of medical devices.
+Actually, a first amendment to the MDR/IVDR standardisation request, to add and to remove some items in its Annexes I and II, was adopted by the Commission on 31 January 2023 (labelled as M/575 Amd 1) and accepted by CEN and CENELEC on 28 February 2023.

+Development of harmonised European standards for medical devices and assessment by the HAS consultants

-On the basis of the relevant standardisation mandates or requests, CEN and Cenelec develop harmonised European standards in the field of medical devices through their specific Technical Committees (TCs).
-The process include several phases, following the internal rules of the European standardisation organisations, aimed to ensure the highest quality of the standards produced, with the adequate participation of national and international experts, stakeholders and interested parties.
+On the basis of the relevant MDR/IVDR standardisation request, CEN and CENELEC develop harmonised European standards in the field of medical devices through their specific Technical Committees (TCs).
+The process includes several phases, following the internal rules of the European standardisation organisations, aimed to ensure the highest quality of the standards produced, with the adequate participation of national and international experts, stakeholders and interested parties.

-During the standardisation process, specific assessment of the draft standards under development is carried out by the “Harmonised Standards (HAS) consultants”, as technical experts supporting the Commission services, to ensure the compliance of the draft harmonised standards with the relevant EU legislative framework and with the relevant standardisation request (mandate).
+During the standardisation process, specific assessment of the draft standards under development is carried out by the “Harmonised Standards (HAS) consultants”, as technical experts supporting the Commission services, to ensure the compliance of the draft harmonised standards with the relevant EU legislative framework and with the relevant MDR/IVDR standardisation request.
 This assessment of draft harmonised standards is an obligation that the Commission, together with the European Standardisation organisations, has pursuant to Article 10(5) of the Standardisation Regulation, and the HAS consultants complement the Commission’s expertise and resources needed for this task.
 Their activities are based on the rules on European standardisation and on specific procedures, guidance documents and templates, to carry out the necessary technical and legal assessments and to provide reports to the Commission at three specific phases of the standardisation development process (the so-called milestones: First Committee Draft, Enquiry and Formal Vote).
-As such, the HAS consultants work under the instructions of the Commission and must keep their full independence from the European standardisation organisations and their TCs.
+As such, the HAS consultants work under the instructions of the Commission, managed by an independent contractor, and must keep their full independence from the European standardisation organisations and their TCs.
 The smooth management, coordination and follow up of such activities include periodical initiatives by the Commission for exchange of information and feedback at horizontal and vertical level (training sessions, webinars, alignment and sectorial meetings, etc.) to guarantee a common approach and the effectiveness of the work.